Chaitali2004/Diseases-Prediction-using-Attention-Mechanism/README.md

 # Disease Prediction Using Attention Mechanism And Severity Mapping

-—The combination of AI with healthcare makes the prediction of illnesses from given symptoms much more sig nificant.
+The combination of AI with healthcare makes the prediction of illnesses from given symptoms much more sig nificant.
 This study proposes a DNN model that incorporates attention mechanisms along with embedding symptoms, graph